This blog post features a discussion on video ad positioning. Pre-roll vs mid-roll vs post-roll.

 Pre-roll has a lower completion rate than mid-roll by 20% to 25%.

 According to Break Media: online video advertisers prefer pre-roll ads by a 3:1 margin over the next most favored format.
 Why?
 Some Rovi data insights shows that ad retention is better for pre-roll ads than mid-roll.
 This increase is at the expense of viewers.
 Unskippable pre-rolls hold viewers hostage to watch.
-This might explain why so many consumers are anti-advertiser.
+This might explain why many consumers are anti-advertiser.
 Consumers want a say in what they consume and how they consume it.

 Viewers strike back.
 Some collected insights collected by eMarketer shows why users abandon video: